 Click this link to visit the Lake Clark National Park & Preserve website.

-Aniakchak National Park – Given its remote location and challenging weather conditions, Aniakchak is one of the most wild and least visited in places in the National Park System.
+Aniakchak National Monument & Preserve – Given its remote location and challenging weather conditions, Aniakchak is one of the most wild and least visited in places in the National Park System.

 Becharof National Wildlife Refuge – The centerpiece of the Refuge is vast Becharof Lake, named for a Russian explorer.